Strict Rules Delta Force Has To Follow

 Advertisement

 One specific incident took place in 2016, in which newly appointed lieutenant Erin Scanlon received a posting in Fort Bragg.
-Scanlon was shortly invited to an event hosted by special forces operators, including one Cristobal Lopez Vallejo, a highly decorated Delta Force operator who flaunted his name and reputation.
+Scanlon was shortly invited to an event hosted by special operations forces operators, including one Cristobal Lopez Vallejo, a highly decorated Delta Force operator who flaunted his name and reputation.
 Scanlon alleged that Vallejo raped her later that night, and she tried to take the case to court.
 However, Scanlon said she was roadblocked at every turn.
 Her military-appointed lawyers were constantly switched around and lacked knowledge of the situation, she was manipulated into changing venue to a military court-martial — where conviction rates for rape are known to be lower — where she was perpetually kept out of the proceedings and largely uninformed, and the tapes of the trial were later destroyed.
 Despite evidence supporting Scanlon's claims, the defense won their case — Vallejo was allowed to go free — by ignoring the lack of credibility of some of their own witnesses and engaging in other tactics that were, if not illegal, still unethical.

 Advertisement